Can a private jet land at a big airport?

-But while some of the well known big airports are often the best choice when travelling by airline, that’s not the case at all for private jet travel.
+While some of the well known big airports are often the best choice when travelling by airline, that’s not the case at all for private jet charter.

 Should I use Heathrow when travelling by private jet to or from London?